uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-core.md

   * The default value is `disable`.
 * `REGISTRY_HTTP_SECRET`
   * This value is a pre-shared key that must match between the various services connecting to harborregistry.
-  * The default value is set to `secret123` when Harbor is ran locally or during CI testing.
+  * The default value is set to `secret123` when Harbor is run locally or during CI testing.
-  * This value is retreived from a secret created when Harbor is first setup on a running Lagoon.
+  * This value is retreived from a secret created when Harbor is first set up on a running Lagoon.
 * `REGISTRY_STORAGE_PROVIDER_NAME`
   * The storage backend that harborregistry should use.
   * The default value is `s3`.